 Regular attendance at rehearsals is necessary.
 Some practise time at home is also required.
 Players who have an instrument on loan from the band are expected to clean and take care of it.
 Instruments, sheet music and uniform items remain the property of the band and should be returned if a member leaves.

-Training band is conducted by Pete Jones, the Band's MD.
-Adult players give assistance and are DBS checked and are aware of the band’s child protection policy.
+Training band is conducted by Pete Jones and adult players give assistance.
+Helpers are DBS checked and are made aware of the band’s child protection policy.
 Judi is the officer who deals with any concerns.

 Performances take place from time to time.
 Our training band has played at Mary Tavy Village Fayre in May for the past two years (pictures from 2019 in the gallery below) and has played carols in St. Eustachius Church, Tavistock before the main band’s concert.